liodice222/oci-project/journal.md

     -could not install RDKit using conda - got incmopatibilty errors - I wanted to use this for a visual of the search query

 4-30:
-I didn't realize I was opening the wrong port to check my server -- once I was on the correct one I realized I had an import loop so I had to create a new database file and re-import my app files to my routes etc. Now everything works in postman and I am going to try to make it look nicer for the user.
+I didn't realize I was opening the wrong port to check my server -- once I was on the correct one I realized I had an import loop so I had to create a new database file and re-import my app files to my routes etc. Now everything works in postman.
+I also had the wrong syntax for connecting my html to my css (i wasn't using the flask syntax) so now that is working.
+I spent the day trying to navigate my new tenancy and create a new instance however i keep getting the same connection timeout error so i will try to work with someone else on my team to see how to resolve this. for the rest of the day i am trying to implement more functionality to my app.